Buying property in Ethiopia?

 Could property prices jump again in Ethiopia as of 2026?

-As of early 2026, the likelihood of a renewed price surge in Ethiopia is medium to high, especially in prime Addis Ababa neighborhoods where new demand drivers are emerging.
+As of early 2026, the likelihood of a renewed price surge in Ethiopia's residential market is medium to high, particularly in nominal birr terms where prices could rise 10 to 15% over the next 12 months in active segments.

 Please also note that we regularly publish and update real estate price forecasts for Ethiopia here.